sbrugel/SEPTA-Checker/README.md

 ## About
 ![Discord_U2Zsawo5Lm](https://user-images.githubusercontent.com/58154576/138178535-8f4f1ac3-ea68-4982-a1d2-9173d5599bcd.png)

-This is a Discord bot that scrapes [SEPTA's TrainView](http://trainview.septa.org/) at regular intervals and returns delays for user-inputted train services (3 or 4 digit numbers) in the form of a rich embed.
+This is a Discord bot that scrapes the SEPTA API at regular intervals and returns delays, last recorded location, and train consist information for user-inputted train services (3 or 4 digit numbers) in the form of a rich embed.
 Its feed updates automatically every two minutes.

+The bot can optionally also track the estimated arrival time of tracked trains at a certain station, specified by the user, using the /addstation command.

 This bot is intended to be used in one server per host, posting messages to a locked channel, so as it is the only user that can post in the channel. *Using this bot in a public channel or one that is unlocked to various people may be problematic.*